Dolce Center for the Advancement of Veterans and Servicemembers (CAVS)

 You can also “Like” us on Facebook to receive updates about CAVS and see inside the space.

-Northeastern University prides itself on having a top-ranked Employer Engagement and Career Design office that has been ranked in the top three for Colleges in America With the Best Job & Career Placement Services for 2019 by The Princeton Review.
-We strive to create a diverse and sustainable network of students, alumni, and employers, creating a robust social ecosystem through career advising, daily drop-ins, and individual appointments.
+Northeastern University prides itself on having a top-ranked Employer Engagement and Career Design (EECD) office that has been ranked in the top three for Colleges in America With the Best Job & Career Placement Services for 2019 by The Princeton Review.
+EECD strives to create a diverse and sustainable network of students, alumni, and employers, creating a robust social ecosystem through experiential programs, workshops, and one-on-one career counseling.